 Publicize Your Experience to Warn Others

 Dealing with illegal eviction attempts requires you to act quickly and decisively.
 Follow these steps to protect your lawful occupancy rights, hold your landlord accountable, and prevent aggressive coercion.
 Don’t vacate simply out of fear and harassment.
-Know the law is on your side as a tenant and stand your ground firmly.
+Know the law is on your side as a tenant, and stand your ground firmly.